 Step 4: Place the lid on the Instant Pot and set the vent to sealing.
 Cook on Manual High pressure for 3 minutes with the keep warming setting turned off.
 At the end of cooking time, allow the pressure to release naturally for 10 minutes, then quick release any remaining pressure.

 Step 5: Mix in the soy sauce and sesame oil until the rice is evenly coated, then stir in the peas and reserved scrambled egg.
 Set the lid askew on the pot for a minute or two to let the peas and egg warm up.
 Serve immediately with your chosen garnishes or divide into meal prep containers.
 Be sure to let the rice cool completely before refrigerating.
 Eat within 4 days.

 Tips for Success

-1. Rinse the rice.
-This will remove some of the starch and reduce the stickiness of the cooked dish.
+1. Rinse the rice very well.
+This will remove excess starch and reduce the stickiness of the cooked dish.

 2. Use a long-grain white rice.
 My preference is jasmine rice, but generic long-grain white should work, too.
+Note that I find generic white rice can turn out more “mushy” than jasmine.
+I suspect it’s a quality thing.
 Brown rice requires a much longer cooking time, so will not work with this recipe.
 If you use basmati, I would add a minute of cook time as I find it stays more al dente than jasmine.